Drexel2k/raspiFM/docs/Development.md

 - 11. If you have chosen 4c:
   - Download source from https://pypi.org/project/PyQt6/#files, extract with `tar -xzf PyQt6-6.6.1.tar.gz` e.g.
   - Install sip tools: `pip install PyQt-builder`
-  - Add path to qmake directory to path environment variable: `export PATH="$PATH:/usr/lib/qt6/bin"` (not required on Ubunutu)
+  - Add path to qmake directory to path environment variable: `export PATH="$PATH:/usr/lib/qt6/bin"` (not required on Ubuntu)
   - Change terminal directory to the path of tthe source: `cd /path/to/extraded/archive/PyQt6-6.6.1`
   - Build wheel from the source: `sip-wheel --confirm-license --verbose --qmake-setting 'QMAKE_LIBS_LIBATOMIC = -latomic'`, this takes some hours on Raspberry
   - Install the wheel: `pip install ./PyQt6-6.6.1-cp38-abi3-manylinux_2_28_x86_64.whl` or whatever the outputfile is called